ddev/ddev/docs/content/users/usage/commands.md

 ### `debug download-images`

-Download the basic docker images required by DDEV.
+Download the basic Docker images required by DDEV.
 This can be useful on a new machine to prevent `ddev start` or other commands having to download the various images.

 Example: